-It’s (almost) time to light up your nights—Hanukkah begins on December 18, and Kwanzaa starts on December 26, and there are plenty of ways to celebrate the traditions with your family all season.
-See the largest dreidel in the world at Allaire Community Farm in Wall, celebrate the seven principles of Kwanzaa at the Kwanzaa Community Celebration in Montclair, or join the Car Menorah Parade in Cherry Hill to kick off the festival of lights.
-And to pick up those special gifts, check out the winter markets in NJ. (featured photo credit:
+It’s (almost) time to light up your nights—Hanukkah begins at sundown on December 7, and Kwanzaa begins on December 26—with plenty of ways to celebrate the traditions this month.
+Light the dark season with a bright show at the Season of Light in Glassboro, celebrate the seven principles of Kwanzaa at the Kwanzaa Community Celebration in Montclair, or visit a Hanukkah village with vendors, crafts, candy, and more celebrations at the Hanukkah Village Walk in Medford.
+And to pick up those special gifts, check out the winter markets in NJ. (featured photo credit: istock/MichaelHeimlich)

 (Note: It’s always best to check ahead for in-person events)